-Nearly 50% of Well Woman’s annual revenue comes in the form of three different Service Level Agreements with the HSE – these are for our medical card service in Coolock, for crisis pregnancy-related counselling and medical services, and for provision of free cervical smear tests.
+The Dublin Well Woman Centre CLG has two different Section 39 Service Level Agreements with the HSE – these are for our medical card service in Coolock, and for crisis pregnancy counselling and after-abortion counselling across the three clinics.
+We are registered smear-takers in CervicalCheck, the national cervical screening programme, which provides women aged 25 – 60 with regular, free cervical screening tests.
 We comply with standards and reporting requirements in all our funding.
 In addition to this, we charge for provision of healthcare services to women and men in our three clinics.
 We keep our charges under constant review.
 Our aim is that our services remain at the cutting edge of women’s health in primary care, that they are delivered with excellence and integrity, and that they are affordable.
-We do not currently engage in fundraising.
+We do not engage in fundraising.

-Along with most other charities and businesses, and in the years immediately following the economic crash of 2008, the Dublin Well Woman Centre saw a steady decline in regular government grants and service fees, along with a decrease in the ability of individuals to pay for services.
+Along with most other charities and businesses, and in the years immediately following the economic crash of 2008, the Dublin Well Woman Centre saw a decline in government funding and service income, along with a decrease in the ability of individuals to pay for services.

 After initially restructuring our clinics during 2010–11, along with a small number of redundancies, we implemented pay cuts of 6–9% in January 2012.
 This was necessary to ensure we could continue to provide services.
-No pay raises have applied since 2009.
+Following a lengthy period of stabilisation, two-thirds (66%) of the pay-cut was restored during 2017, with the final one third being restored in 2018.
 We have also cut overhead costs where possible – a process which is ongoing.

 - Jan Richards (Chairwoman)